hbacelar8/bacelarhenrique.github.io/_posts/2020-03-15-compile-and-flash-stm32-on-linux.md

 make clean
 ```

-# Conclusion
+# Afterword
-In this tutorial we've seen how to compile and burn a source code into the STM32 microcontroller using the ARM GNU compiler and the stlink utils package on Ubuntu.
-We've also seen how to automate the whole process using a Makefile, which can be used in the future to a more complex project with all its source files and includes.
+We have seen how to automate the processes of compiling and flashing code using a Makefile, which can be further used to a more complex project with all its source files and includes.